zng-ui/zng/TODO/_current.md

 # Accessibility

 * Integrate access commands, states and role.
+    - Review all states and commands.
     - Set role in more widgets.
-    - Scrollbar values.
+    - Scroll-to.
-    - Review all states and commands.
     - Focusable (can only be sure after the widget info builds).

-* Language not changing for text (in Windows Narrator at least).
-    - Firefox sets "Culture" in UI automation interface.
-    - Our own apps do not.
-        - We set the language, so AccessKit is not doing it.

 * All examples must be fully useable with a screen reader.
     - Test OS defaults and NVDA.